kfb19/pebble-game-java/README.md

 ## Getting Started

+Extract all the contents from the SoftDev CA.zip and store in a easy to find folder.
+Then extract all contents from byte_class_files.zip and again store in an easy to find folder.

-To run the jar file, first enter the directory you have stored it in using the command line.
+To run the jar file, first enter the directory you have stored the jar file and input_files folder in using the command line.
 Then enter the following command:

 ```bash
 java -jar pebbles.jar